Celebrate Women’s History in Pasadena

 Celebrate Octavia Butler

 There are many ways to celebrate the incredible Octavia Butler, who was born and raised in Pasadena.
 Butler attended Washington Junior High School, which was later called Washington STEAM Multilingual Academy, was just recently renamed the Octavia E. Butler Magnet.
 They named their library after the famous alumna in 2020 with a mural in her honor.
-Head to The Huntington Library to visit the collection of Octavia Butler’s archives and take a 2.5 mile walking loop to Experience Butler’s Pasadena on Foot.
-While there, visit Nikki High in her newly opened bookstore highlighting female authors and BIPOC writers at Octavia’s Bookshelf.
+Visit the The Huntington Library to admire the collection Octavia Butler’s archives and start a 2.5 mile walking loop to Experience Butler’s Pasadena on Foot.
+On the walking loop, visit Nikki High in her bookstore highlighting female authors and BIPOC writers at Octavia’s Bookshelf on your way to Octavia E. Butler Magnet school.

-The renowned Norton Simon Museum on Pasadena’s famed Colorado Boulevard has a sculpture garden with lush pond.
-Located on land that was first inhabited by the Tongva tribe, the land was transformed by the Carr family’s matriarch, Jeanne, into a lush and verdant estate that she named “Carmelita.”
-Later, it became the site of the Pasadena Art Museum and finally the Norton Simon Museum.
+The renowned Norton Simon Museum on Pasadena’s famed Colorado Boulevard has a sculpture garden with a lush pond.
 During a remodel with Frank Gehry in the 1990s, Norton’s widow Jennifer Jones Simon asked landscape designer Nancy Goslee Power to create a garden “just like Monet’s Giverny.”
-Enjoy other works by women artists, such as Louise Moillon’s still life paintings from the 17th century while visiting.
+A delight for visitors of all ages.
+Enjoy other works by women artists and more on March 29th for a tour from 1pm to 2pm.

 The Pasadena Hotel & Pool